bill-mcgonigle/pfsense-rule-control/README.md

 If you provide too few parameters it will print some usage help (and remind you about the current prefix).

-You can easily add calls to this script to a cron.d file.
+You can easily add calls to this script to a cron.d file.  e.g.

+`0 22 * * * nobody /usr/local/bin/pfsense-rule-control enable block_bob`

+(good night, Bob!)

 ## TODO

 Error handling!

 See if this can run ON the firewall?
 Is python3 available on pfSense?
+No reason localhost shouldn't be a valid destination (some things can't be done with pfSense schedules).